-Nobel Laureate Esther Duflo once likened the work of economists to – tinkering and adjusting as necessary as they engage with the details of economic policy-making.
+Nobel Laureate Esther Duflo once likened the work of economists to that of plumbers – tinkering and adjusting as necessary as they engage with the details of economic policy-making.
 The implication in this comparison is that economists generally understand economic systems and behaviour – how the pipes come together – and that the main work of the discipline is to fiddle with these components – adjusting the pressure, replacing valves – to see what works and what doesn’t.

-A critique of this approach was compiled by Ingrid Harvold Kvangraven .
+A critique of this approach was compiled by Ingrid Harvold Kvangraven here.
 The primary criticism is that the basic premise is flawed – we do not, in fact, have a very complete understanding of how the pipes come together.
 Often, we don’t even know where they are.
 The institutional architecture that determines economic outcomes can vary widely from one country to the next.
 With so much variation at the systemic-level the utility of “tinkering” at the margins is questionable.

-This will interrogate some of the prevailing assumptions about the relationship between state and capital and look at why and in what ways some economies are deeply intertwined with the state.
+This blog series will interrogate some of the prevailing assumptions about the relationship between state and capital and look at why and in what ways some economies are deeply intertwined with the state.
 The structural conditions that actually exist in developing economies are often ignored in mainstream economic analyses – the prescription for countries with large state-owned sectors is usually some combination of more market liberalization, less protectionism, better enforcement of property rights.
 This ignores why the economy is structured that way in the first place, and therefore such prescriptions risk being disconnected from the reality on the ground, and thus ineffective.

 Indonesia’s economic trajectory helps to illustrate this point.
 Despite a long history of sometimes violent anti-communist sentiment, massive portions of the economy are either partially or directly controlled by state-owned enterprises.
-According to Kyunghoon Kim “148 SOEs in Indonesia, and their total assets were equivalent to 56.9% of the country’s GDP.”
+According to Kyunghoon Kim in 2016 there were “148 SOEs in Indonesia, and their total assets were equivalent to 56.9% of the country’s GDP.”
 This includes the state-owned oil and gas company Pertamina, three of the four largest banks, the state-owned electric utility PLN which owns the entire national grid, airport operators Angkasa Pura I and II which operate every major commercial airport, the telecom giant PT Telekomunikasi Indonesia and the largest toll road operator Jasa Marga, to name just a few.
 Read More »